 DATA QUALITY ASPECT

 The second aspect relates to the quality of the output generated by an engine processing the input data and the mapping.
 Poor design decisions made at the stage of defining a mapping, such as using non-dereferenceable classes and properties, or deprecated ones, will decrease the quality of the dataset.
 This aspect focuses on the quality of the output data which can be identified and fixed during mapping design-time.
 In addition, assessing mapping quality from a design perspective would avoid the propagation of violations to all datasets generated by a particular mapping.
 The metrics relating to this aspect were inspired and adopted from [9,16,28–30] and are described in Table 3.
+Our framework can semi-automatically refine metrics (D4, D6, D7), however, the other data quality metrics must be refined manually.

 Table 3: Data quality metrics.